Volix-PriceTech/acl-lib/README.md

 ## Features

 - Manage roles and permissions
-- Assign permissions to roles
+- Assign permissions to roles and roles to users
 - Database-agnostic storage interface
 - Thread-safe operations